zikula/core/src/docs/en/dev/events.rst

 to intercept and add to the delete confirmation form.

  * The subject of the event is not set.
+ * The the argument `'id'` is the uid of the user who will be deleted if confirmed.

+#### `module.users.ui.validate_delete`
+A hook-like event that is triggered when the delete confirmation form is submitted and the submitted data is being validated prior to processing.
+It allows other modules to intercept and add to the delete confirmation form, and in this case to validate the data entered on the portion of the delete confirmation form that they injected with the corresponding `form_delete` event.

+ * The subject of the event is not set.
- * The id provided is the uid of the user who will be deleted if confirmed.
+ * The the argument `'id'` is the uid of the user who will be deleted if confirmed.

 #### `user.account.delete`
 Occurs after a user is deleted from the system.
 All handlers are notified.
 The full user record